SimpleDiscontinuousGalerkin.jl API

 Analyze a numerical solution every interval time steps.
 The L2- and the L∞-norm for each component are computed by default.
 Additional errors can be computed, e.g. by passing extra_analysis_errors = (:conservation_error,).

 Further scalar functions func in extra_analysis_integrals are applied to the numerical solution and integrated over the computational domain.
 Some examples for this are mass, and entropy.
 You can also write your own function with the same signature as the examples listed above and pass it via extra_analysis_integrals.
-The computed errors and intergrals are saved for each timestep and can be obtained by calling errors and integrals.
+The computed errors and integrals are saved for each timestep and can be obtained by calling errors and integrals.

 During the Simulation, the AnalysisCallback will print information to io.